bkw777/NODE_DATAPAC/README.md

  - automatic repair of a corrupted format stamp on start-up
  - support for 512k in 2 banks of 256k (RAMPAC & EXTRAM)

-Recently, RAMDSK has been updated further:
+Recently, RAMDSK has been updated yet further:
 - disassembled and annotated to produce usable assembly source
-- single source produces binaries for both 100 and 200
+- single source produces binaries for all machine models
 - add Kyotronic KC-85 build
 - add Olivetti M-10 build
 - support for 4 banks (MiniNDP)

-Some software culled from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [Club100](https://www.club100.org) are collected here in the [software](software) directory.
+Some other software culled from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [Club100](https://www.club100.org) are collected here in the [software](software) directory.

 ## BASIC
 How to access the hardware from BASIC.